friction2d/friction2d.github.io/_drafts/friction-100.md

 * Support adjust scene to first clip added
 * Easing support on timeline and graph
 * Various Undo/Redo fixes
-* User defaults for new scene
+* User defaults for new scene (override default values for new scene)
 * Improved fill and stroke workflow
   * Last used fill/stroke color and stroke width is now stored for reuse
   * Restore last used fill/stroke on startup
-  * New scene will adjust last used colors to background color (avoid identical color)
+  * New scene will adjust last used colors to background color (avoid identical colors)
   * Clear selection on right-click if in draw/circle/rectangle mode
+* Improved HiDPI support on Windows

 ### SVG

 * Support paste SVG from clipboard (shift+ctrl+v)
 * Experimental support for interactive SVG transforms
-* Support for optimized SVG on export
+* Support for optimized SVG on export (requires SVGO)
 * Support for `animateMotion` (follow path)
 * The 'follow path' effect can now be used for SVG animations
 * Support Inkscape labels